fmerg/pymerkle/USAGE.md

 >>>
 ```

-If raw-bytes mode is `False`, care must be taken so that provided records
+If raw-bytes mode is disabled, care must be taken so that provided records
 fall under the requested encoding type, otherwise an `UndecodableRecord` error
 gets raised and the construction is aborted: